 Community engagement tends to be one of the top KPIs that organizations use to measure the success of their community.
 However, as Feverbee points out in their excellent explanation of the community lifecycle, it takes a while before users start engaging and actively contributing to your community.
-So in this blog post, I’d like to give you some pointers on how you can boost engagement for your online community.
+So in this blog post, we would like to give you some pointers on how you can boost engagement for your online community.

-You need come up with a posting schedule (you can use a content calendar for this) if you want to regularly share content with your community.
+You need to come up with a posting schedule (you can use a content calendar for this) if you want to regularly share content with your community.
 Planning ahead and posting something new a few times a week gives users something to actually respond to!
 It will also help them understand when to come to the community for new content.
 You can post more or less frequently depending on the size of your community and how long your content remains active.

 Now, make sure the content you do share gets the results you’re looking for.
 Whether you are sharing links to blog posts on external platforms or posting full articles on your community, these steps should help you get a reaction from your community.